ungoogled-software/ungoogled-chromium/docs/design.md

 * `.map` (mapping config file) - A mapping of string keys and values, with entries delimited by a carriage return, and keys and values delimited by an equal (`=`) sign.
 * `.ini` (ini config file) - An INI-like config format (specifically, the implementation by Python's `configparser`)

-Config files are usually stored in a [configuration bundle](#configuration-bundles) or in some form in the `resources` directory of the repository.
+Config files are usually stored in a [configuration bundle](#configuration-bundles) or in some form in the `config_bundles` directory of the repository.

 ### Configuration Bundles